 Verse 22: "When he had said these things, one of the officers standing by struck Jesus with his hand, saying, "Is that how you answer the high priest?"
 Jesus answered him, "If what I said is wrong, bear witness about the wrong; but if what I said is right, why do you strike me?"

-As Annas unlawfully questioned Jesus, he allowed the others to violate the law by striking Him, probably on the face or the side of the head.
+As Annas unlawfully questioned Jesus, he allowed the others to violate the law by striking Him, presumably on the face or the side of the head.
 According to Matthew Henry, this officer may have been Malchus, whose ear was healed by Jesus.

 This is an indication of how abusive and uninterested in any form of legality Annas was; his interest was political, not legal.